Learn how rating shipments upstream can improve your operations.

 Zone Skipping: What if instead of tendering a parcel at your distribution facility to a carrier for end-to-end delivery, instead you can line haul a load of parcels direct to a carrier’s facility closer to their final destinations?
 Zone skipping can reduce the cost of shipping by shortening the number of zones the parcel carrier must traverse and can increase the speed of transit by bypassing nodes in the parcel carrier’s network.
 Rating shipments early can identify zone skipping opportunities so you can route these shipments to the right line haul carrier.

 Shipping can get complicated.
 With the right expertise and the right technology solutions at your service, you can manage operating and transportation expenses while ensuring customer satisfaction with the process that is right for you.
-Check out our parcel playbook for more ways to improve your parcel strategy.
+Schedule a discovery call with one of our shipping experts to learn how you can streamline your parcel operations with ProShip.

 About the Author